archana-rg/ml-practical-apps/classifiers_perf/README.md

 ![alt text](images/empvar_box.png)

-Though `month` does not seem to have much correlation, the month of March seems to have higher sign up rate than other months.
+Though `month` does not seem to have much correlation, the months of March, September, October, December seem to have higher sign up rate than other months.
 ![alt text](images/month_count.png)